fgenolini/frank/README.md

 [coverage: func 47%, line 41%, region 33%](coverage.md)

 # frank
-video: OpenCV for up to 4 directly connected video inputs (webcams)

-Frank coding experiments for distant pairs and swarms of software engineers, each in isolation, working from home
+Frank coding tools for distant pairs and swarms of software engineers, each in isolation, working from home.

+Vision:
+- transform the collaborating programmer's communication equipment (computer screens, webcams, microphone, speakers...) into privately configurable augmented information systems, a bit like the blue HUD inside the helmet used by Iron Man
+- rethink some of Bret Victor's Dynamicland / Seeing Spaces, for a more immediate application to the needs of the remotely working software engineer
+- make modest alterations to currently available trivial tools, such as OpenCV, so that, today, coders can augment their people I/O, initially for up to 4 streams / video images of remotely working collaborators

+First trampoline test project:
+- video: OpenCV for up to 4 directly connected video inputs (webcams)

 ## Subdirectories
 ### video